 How to Value a Company Based on Profit

-To calculate a business’s value based on profit you need two figures:
+To calculate a business’s value based on the profit you need two figures:

 This method is ideal for businesses with a fairly extensive record of annual profits.

+Congratulations!
 Now you know the different methods of determining a business valuation and are ready to value your business successfully.

 But how can you maximise the value of your business to make the most out of your sale?

-How do I Raise the Value of my Business?
+How do I Increase the Value of my Business?

 As with buying a house, a business that has many small, niggling issues won’t be as attractive to a buyer as one with everything fixed.